 Garlic is a popular ingredient for cooking.
 Those who understand it know that it has many health benefits and that it makes that extra -special difference to flavouring a number of dishes.
 But what do we do if we have garlic that’s starting to go bad because it’s been hanging around for too long.
 Can you put garlic in the compost?

-Garlic can be composted, that is, it will break down over time, along with everything else in the composting process.
+Garlic will break down over time, along with everything else in the composting process.
 When people mention garlic they often refer to garlic cloves.
 There’s something about garlic that puts it out there on its own.
 It’s a strong tasting ingredient.
 I chew a garlic clove occasionally because it’s apparently good for just about everything.
 The experience of chewing a raw garlic clove has been described as ‘like chewing a red-hot rivet’.

 This leaves us to wonder what would happen if we ever need to dispose of garlic cloves and put them in the compost bin.
 We don’t want to put anything in a compost bin that tastes and smells like it’s one of nature’s ‘chemical bombs’, subjecting it to the very thing that makes people unpopular for their hot breath.